 Sao Miguel Holidays

-At 40 miles (65 kilometres) long and 9 miles (14 kilometres) at its widest, Sao Miguel is the largest island in the Azores
+At 40 miles (65 km) long and 9 miles (14 km) at its widest, São Miguel is the largest island in the Azores

 Witness miles of fertile lands and crop fields including pot potatoes, tobacco, sugar beet, passion fruit and the only tea plantation in Europe.
-Visit the glistening blue crater lake at Lagoa do Fogo, situated in a volcanic crater and the highest lake in the Azores.
+Visit the glistening blue crater lake at Lagoa do Fogo, situated in a volcanic crater.
+It's the highest lake in the Azores.

 Latest Blog Posts